dblaisdell/state-transitions-with-spring-integration/README.md

 ### Realed Project

 The technique used in this Java project can be easily adapted to front-end JavaScript UI applications.
-Here is an [example](https://github.com/mapteb/todomvc-revisited) for the TodoMVC UI application.
+Here is an [example](https://github.com/mapteb/state-transitions-with-webcomponents) for the TodoMVC UI application.

 ### More Info

+More information about this project is also available at this [DZone article](https://dzone.com/articles/implementing-a-state-machine-using-spring-integrat).